wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 #### SAMPLE MOODLE APPLICATIONS

-If you are interested in installing Drupal based demos, click [here](./MoodleDemos.md)
+If you are interested in installing Moodle based demos, click [here](./MoodleDemos.md)